Nairn

-Nairn (/ˈnɛərn/; Inbhir Narann) is a town and royal burgh in the Highland council area of Scotland.
+Nairn (/ˈnɛərn/; Inbhir Narann) is a town and former royal burgh in the Highland Council area of Scotland.
 It is an ancient fishing port and market town around 17 mi east of Inverness, at the point where the River Nairn enters the Moray Firth.
 It is the traditional county town of Nairnshire.

-At the 2011 census, Nairn had a population of 9,773, making it the third-largest settlement in the Highland council area, behind Inverness and Fort William.
-Nairn is best known as a seaside resort, with two golf courses, award-winning beaches, a community centre and arts venue, a small theatre (called The Little Theatre) and one small museum, providing information on the local area and incorporating the collection of the former Fishertown museum.
+At the 2022 census, Nairn had a population of 9,394, making it the third-largest settlement in the Highland Council area, behind Inverness and Fort William.
+Nairn is best known as a seaside resort, with two golf courses, beaches, a community centre and arts venue, a small theatre (The Little Theatre) and a small museum, providing information on the local area and incorporating the collection of the former Fishertown museum.

 History

 The History of Nairn is a broad and diverse topic spanning its Palaeolithic and Mesolithic roots before recorded history, to the Picts and the visitation of Roman general Agricola.
 Its possible founding under the name Ekkailsbakki by Sigurd, Earl of Orkney, its royal burgh status under David I, its strong links to monarchs and regents of Scotland and its strategic position in multiple wars and famine.